Netbreeze-GmbH/coffeescript-style-guide/README.md

 This guide presents a collection of best-practices and coding conventions for the [CoffeeScript][coffeescript] programming language.

-This fork is used to establish guidlines for our organisation
+This fork is used to establish guidlines for our organisation.

-Please note that this is a work-in-progress.
+**Note:** This document is living and subject of discussions on retrospectives

 ## Table of Contents